 Brunelleschi’s discovery was a major influence on artists at the time.
 Many years later, his friend Leon Battista Alberti penned De Pictura, the first treatise on linear perspective that explained how to correctly show distance in a painting using mathematic principles first proven by Euclid in ancient Greece.

-One of the best illustrations of single-point perspective is to imagine that you’re looking at a straight road.
-All of the elements of the composition—particularly the road itself—will converge at a single point on the horizon line.
+One of the best illustrations of single-point perspective is to imagine that you’re looking at eye level at a straight road.
+All of the elements and angles of the composition—particularly the road itself—will converge at a single point on the horizon line, or horizontal line on the page.

 Single-point perspective can be at any point along the horizon line; the only stipulation is that all lines lead to the solitary point.
 Although elementary, it is evident in iconic works of art.